榴莲视频

 She warned that students from countries seen as geopolitical rivals by the US could be most impacted by a second Trump term, with China likely at the forefront of this.

-Miriam Feldblum, executive director of the Presidents’ Alliance on Higher Education and Immigation, said Mr Trump’s policies “adversely impacted international students and certainly created some chilling effects”, warning that “xenophobic” rhetoric can have real impacts.
+Miriam Feldblum, executive director of the Presidents’ Alliance on Higher Education and Immigration, said Mr Trump’s policies “adversely impacted international students and certainly created some chilling effects”, warning that “xenophobic” rhetoric can have real impacts.

-With other sectors,?such as the UK, Australia and Canada, clamping down on international students in differing ways, Dr Feldblum said the US?could soon experience something similar.
+With other sectors, such as the UK, Australia and Canada, clamping down on international students in differing ways, Dr Feldblum said the US could soon experience something similar.

 “It would have been great to have an administration that embraces the promise and prospects of global talent and of immigration…now we have to ensure that we’re maintaining our competitive advantage,” she said.